12 Best Places to Visit in Varanasi | Top 12 Things to do in Varanasi

 4. Assi Ghat

 The Assi Ghat is also a very popular tourist site in Varanasi.
 It is located where the Assi and Ganga rivers meet.
 Assi Ghat is known for the big Shiva Lingam set up under a peepal tree.
-It is very important to religion and has been discussed in the Puranas and many legends.

 Assi Ghat